Amarshah4334/Pewlett-Hackard-Analysis/README.md

 •	Data Tools: PostgreSQL, pgAdmin, Microsoft Paint, Microsoft word, and Visual Studio Code, Python, Git Hub and Git Lab

+# 2. Results

+In this section i will demonstrate the 1st and 2nd deliverable and then show the analysis as 4 major outlook points:

 ## 1: The Number of Retiring Employees by Title
 ### Requirements: